Browse Frequently Asked Questions about iWomen and Women in the Fire & Emergency Services, select a topic below to get started.

 In the U.S., around 6,200 women currently work as full-time, career firefighters and officers.
 Several hundred hold the rank of lieutenant or captain, and about 150 are district chiefs, battalion chiefs, division chiefs, or assistant chiefs.
 [All of these numbers increase every year; for the most recent available statistics and a state-by state breakdown of the numbers, see our Status Report].
 While accurate figures on volunteer firefighters are difficult to obtain, it can be estimated that 35-40,000 women are in the volunteer fire service in the U.S.

-The barriers that confront fire service women in the early 2000’s are the same ones that face any traditionally excluded group beginning to make inroads in a new workplace.
+The barriers that confront fire service women today are many of the same ones that face any traditionally excluded group beginning to make inroads in a new workplace.
 These issues stem from the history and tradition of firefighting as a male endeavor, and from societal constraints regarding men’s and women’s roles and perceived capabilities.

 The main obstacles to women’s full participation in firefighting can be summarized as follows: